-Members present: Beverly LeBoeuf, Lauren Gwaltney, chair, (arriving after the start of the first case and therefore not voting on it), Ty Cole, Matt Foley, Stuart Roberts (S), and new member Stuart Roberts (S), replacing Jeffrey Foster.
+Members present: Beverly LeBoeuf, Lauren Gwaltney, chair, (arriving after the start of the first case and therefore not voting on it), Ty Cole, Matt Foley, Stuart Roberts (S), and new member Andrew Marlin (S), replacing Jeffrey Foster.

 Members absent: Brian Jarmon and Battalion Chief Nickolas Hill.

 Staff present: Greg Cobb and Vanessa McGrath of the Building, Engineering and Zoning Department, and planner (part-time) Fred Goodwin, also of BEZ; and Planning and zoning clerk Donna Bridges.

 *Note on procedure: By state law, zoning variances granted by the 5-member board require a super majority of 4 members voting in the affirmative.
 To keep business moving in case of absences, the law also allows two supernumerary members (S) to sit in and vote if needed.
 Variances expire in 180 days if a building permit isn’t obtained.